akveo/react-native-ui-kitten/docs/src/guides/theme-using-variables.md

 # Using Theme Variables

-React Native UI Kitten allows you using theme you have provided in application root.
-This allows you easily create themed components.
+React Native UI Kitten allows you using the theme you have provided in the application root.
+This allows you to easily create themed components.

 <hr>